JeromePG/suki-meditation/README.md

 - Background images are used all throughout the site with a coloured tint on them to ensure that the text over them is readable.

 - ### Videos
--YouTube videos have been included to two of the sections to further explain and give examples of the content topic.
+- YouTube videos have been included to two of the sections to further explain and give examples of the content topic.

 ## Features